domichel/fvwm-xdg-menu/README.md

   Ken Lester's original icons are dual png icons (2 pictures icons).
 It was not possible to implement the 2 pictures of them due to a lack of support of that pixmap format in GNU/Linux.
-However, if you want to see some of them with their 2 pictures, a good alternative to the Amiga OS is to install fvwm-crystal ( http://fvwm-crystal.sourceforge.net ).
+However, if you want to see some of them with their 2 pictures, a good alternative to the Amiga OS is to install fvwm-crystal ( http://fvwm-crystal.sourceforge.net ), which have its own application menu system with full support for the additional freedesktop categories.

 NOTE: